LivingIT/beautyincode.se/masterclass.md

 ---
-title: Elastic, agile and adaptive leadership Workshop - with Roy Osherove
+title: Elastic, agile and adaptive leadership masterclass – with Roy Osherove
 ---